Call (888) 883-2483

 Remember, if you miss your appeal deadline to request an increase you could lose out on potential backpay compensation as you will be assigned a new effective date, meaning your payments will only go back to the date you reopened the claim, not the date you initially filed for the condition.

 Veterans Serving Veterans

-Are you receiving the veterans’ disability compensation you are entitled to receive by law?
-If you need assistance appealing a PTSD VA Disability Rating Decision for mental health conditions or physical disabilities that occurred in service, please contact Berry Law Firm.
+Are you receiving the veterans’ disability compensation you are entitled to?
+If you need assistance appealing a PTSD VA Disability Rating Decision for mental health conditions or physical disabilities that occurred in service, please contact Berry Law.

 Click here to schedule a free consultation with a member of our team to determine if we can help you with your VA appeal.

 Established in 1965 by Vietnam War veteran and attorney John Stevens Berry Sr., Berry Law Firm is a team of veterans dedicated to defending, safeguarding, and fighting to protect the rights of veterans.
 Over the decades, thousands of veterans from across the country and all branches of the military have trusted our firm with their cases and, more importantly, their futures.